Robson-Ferreira/will-backend/README.md

 ```

 ### Cash back
 Only those who can register a cashback rule are users who are administrators of the application.
-If when you registered a user informed the property `isADmin: true`, the user is an administrator and you can register cashback rules.
+If when you registered a user informed the property `isAdmin: true`, the user is an administrator and you can register cashback rules.

 The rule